compsci682-fa21/compsci682-fa21.github.io/assignments/assignments2018/assignment2.md

 ensemble of models, or anything else that comes to mind.
 If you implement these or other ideas not covered in the assignment then you will be awarded some bonus points.

+### Submitting your work

+**Important**.
+Please make sure that the submitted notebooks have been run and the cell outputs are visible.

+Once you have completed all notebooks and filled out the necessary code, you need to follow the below instructions to submit your work:

+To make sure everything is working properly, **remember to do a clean run ("Kernel -> Restart & Run All") after you finish work for each notebook** and submit the final version with all the outputs.

+**1.** Generate a zip file of your code (`.py` and `.ipynb`) called `<UmassID>.zip` (For email address `arnaik@umass.edu` - zip file name is `arnaik.zip`).
+Please ensure you donot include the dataset folder in the zip.

+**2.** Convert all notebooks (`.ipynb` files) into a single PDF file.

+**3.** Please submit <UmassID>.zip and the pdf to Gradescope.

+If you run code on your local machine on Linux or macOS,  you can run the provided `collectSubmission.sh` script from `assignment2/` to produce a file `<UmassID>.zip`.